 Most Iranians didn’t settle in one area of Los Angeles, though, with many instead making their homes in the Verdugos (Glendale, La Cañada Flintridge, La Crescenta-Montrose, and Tujunga), the Westside (Sawtelle, West Los Angeles, Beverly Hills, Rancho Park, Century City, Marina del Rey, Santa Monica, Bel-Air, Beverly Crest, Beverlwood, Beverly Grove, Pico-Robertson, and Brentwood), the Santa Monica Mountains (Agoura Hills, Westlake Village, and Calabasas), the South Bay (Playa del Rey), and the San Fernando Valley (Burbank, West Hills, Encino, Woodland Hills, Tarzana, Studio City, and Sherman Oaks).
 The entirety of the diaspora was sometimes affectionately referred to as Tehrangeles.

 Although Iranians spread throughout the metropolitan area, a short, walkable commercial corridor along Westwood Boulevard in Westwood began to develop after the 1978 opening of Attari.
 Decades later it’s still dominated by Iranian-owned and oriented businesses.
-In the past, it was sometimes referred to as Little Persia.
-I love the wordplay of “Tehrangeles“, however, and around 2009 I mapped and labeled it thus despite never having heard it referred to as such.
-Although not the same as recognizing a neighborhood, in February 2010, Los Angeles City Council declared the intersection of Westwood Boulevard and Wilkins Avenue to be “Persian Square” (although it is not really a square).
-At some point, it got added to Google Maps and in 2012 Adrian Glick Kudler penned a piece for Curbed LA titled “Google Decides There’s an LA Neighborhood Called Tehrangeles.”
-Then it appeared in 2015’s City of Gold, using the same borders and purple color as my map.
-As far as I’m concerned, the late, great Jonathan Gold carried more weight on such matters than any city council.
+The neighborhood began to be referred to as “Tehrangeles,” as early as 1986 and I made my map around 2009.
+In February 2010, Los Angeles City Council declared the intersection of Westwood Boulevard and Wilkins Avenue to be “Persian Square” (although it is not really a square).
+In 2012, at least 26 years after “Tehrangeles” entered colloquial usage, Adrian Glick Kudler penned a piece for Curbed LA titled “Google Decides There’s an LA Neighborhood Called Tehrangeles.”
+In 2015, a map suspiciously similar to my own appeared in the Jonathan Gold documentary, City of Gold.

 Tehrangeles is served by Big Blue Bus’s 1, 8, and R12 lines.
 The Purple Line’s Westwood/UCLA Station is expected to open nearby around 2026.
 There are dedicated bicycle lanes on Westwood and Santa Monica boulevards.